PhysiCell-Tools/python-loader/man/TUTORIAL_python3_scverse.md

 print(annts)
 ```

-Let's do an interactiev data analysis.\
+Let's do an interactive data analysis.\
-Please note, sublibrary abrevations used in the scanpy and squidpy library are:
+Please note, sub-library abbreviations used in the scanpy and squidpy library are:

 + gr: graph
 + im: image